harness/harness-cd-community/helm/README.md

 ## Advanced Configuration
 ### How to deploy the Harness Delegate to a separate environment
-You simply need to set the `harness_host` configuration parameter, see [Set hostname configuration parameter](#set-hostname-configuration-parameter) below.
-### Set hostname configuration parameter
-1) Set the `harness_host` configuration parameter, this should be the IP address or hostname of the machine where you are deploying Harness.
-You **cannot** use `localhost`.
+You simply need to set the `harness_host` configuration parameter.
+This should be the IP address or hostname of the machine where you are deploying Harness.
+You **cannot** use `localhost` for this parameter.
 Open values.yaml in your editor and update the `harness_host` parameter.